ak-17/InterviewPreparation/definitions.md

     - For a functional dependency A -> B. If A is non-prime and B is non-prime then it is called transitive dependency.
 - BCNF (Boyce Codd Normal Form)
     - A table is said to be in BCNF, it should be in 3NF and for any dependency A -> B, A should always be a super key i.e for A -> B, A cannot be a non-prime attribute with B being a prime attribute.
+### Process and Process Table
+- A process is an instance of a program in execution.
+- Operating System is responsible for managing all the processes that are running on a computer and allocate each process certain amount of processor time for its execution.
+- To keep track of the state of all processes, the OS maintains a table known as the process table.
+- Inside the table every process is listed along with the resources the processes are using and the current state of the process.
+- Process can be in 3 stages : *running, ready, waiting*
+- running state means the process has all the resources it needs for execution and has been given permission by OS to use the processor.
+- ready state means the process has all the resources it needs for execution and waiting for permission from OS to start executing.
+- wating state means it is waiting for some external event to occur such as user input or disk access.
+### Thread
+- A thread is a single sequence stream with in a process.
+- Because threads have properties of process they are also called light weight processes.
+- They are used to achieve parallelism.
+- A thread has its own program counter, register set and stack space.
+- Threads are not independent of each other like processes, they share code section, data section and os resources.
 ### Scheduling Algorithms
 - Arrival Time: Time at which the process arrives in the ready queue.
 - Completion Time: Time at which process completes its execution.